jdecourval/laval-simulator/doc/english.md

 |         1| 0..255 | Core to which input #1 is connected |
 |         n| 0..255 | Core to which input #n is connected |

+`n` is the number of inputs and must be smaller or equal to 65535.

 #### .out

 Ouputs assignment